GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/Project2426/index.md

 ## Relevant previous and surrounding work

-- Validation and benchmark of the [Pace](../satellite-work/pace.md) model, seeding project to the 24-26 project at NASA
+- Validation and benchmark of the [Pace](../satellite-work/pace.md) model, leading to the 24-26 project at [NASA](https://www.nasa.gov/).